How to get the most from networking

 Not all conversationalists are good business leaders, but all good business leaders are excellent at starting conversations.

-Know how to open a conversation and get someone’s attention initially.
+Among the top tips for how to network is knowing how to open a conversation and get someone’s attention initially.
 People like talking about themselves and sharing the things that they feel are interesting.
 And – surprise, surprise – business leaders are people too!
 Bet you never thought about that, eh?
 But, in all seriousness, successful business people are much more likely to want to share their hobbies, passions and interests.
 After all, success is one of the most potent confidence boosters.

 You could ask your conversation partner about: